AdrianoCLeao/c-compiler/docs/driver-manual.md

 This project includes a CLI driver that runs and inspects different stages of the compilation pipeline for simple C programs.

-The driver can lex, parse, generate an intermediate representation (TACKY), produce assembly, and dump artifacts to files for inspection.
+The driver can lex, parse, generate an intermediate representation (TACKY), produce assembly, build an executable via the system C compiler (cc), and dump artifacts to files for inspection.

 ## Build